revature-curriculum/primers-foundations/07-DFS-&-BFS/BFS-&-DFS.md

 Output:
 Following is Depth First Traversal (starting from vertex 2) 2 0 1 3
 ```
-## Differences between BFS and DFS
+# Differences between BFS and DFS
+Both BFS and DFS traverse through our graph and searches every node.
+It can be a little difficult to remember the differences.
+Thus, here is a chart for your convience:

+## BFS vs. DFS
 |BFS|DFS|
 |--|--|
 |Breadth First Search|Depth First Search|